-Suncor's East Coast projects are subject to royalty Agreements and regulations issued by the Government of Newfoundland and Labrador.
+Suncor's East Coast projects are subject to royalty agreements and regulations issued by the Government of Newfoundland and Labrador.
 To date, the royalty regime for each project has been negotiated on an individual basis.
 On November 1, 2017, the Province of Newfoundland and Labrador promulgated the Generic Offshore Royalty Regime for future projects.
 The current East Coast royalty regime has a tiered rate structure ranging from a minimum of 1% of gross revenue to a maximum of 42.5% of net revenue (gross revenue less eligible operating and capital costs).
 The tiered structure is based upon various profitability levels.
-An East Coast project will be subject to the minimum royalty (the pre-payout phase) until the project's cumulative gross revenue exceeds its cumulative costs, including an annual investment allowance (the post-payout phase).
+An East Coast project will be subject to the minimum royalty (the pre-payout phase) until the project's cumulative gross revenue exceeds its cumulative costs, including an annual investment allowance (the postpayout phase).

-Terra Nova and the Newfoundland government finalized the Terra Nova Fiscal Agreement in 2021, which effected changes to the existing royalty structure.
-Royalties consist of an initial graduated-scale basic royalty, followed by a two-tiered royalty that will become payable upon the achievement of specified levels of profitability.
+Terra Nova royalties consist of an initial graduated-scale basic royalty, followed by a two-tiered royalty that will become payable upon the achievement of specified levels of profitability.
 The basic royalty starts at 1% of gross revenue, graduating to 10% depending on certain milestones.
-The Tier I royalty is equal to 20% of net revenue.
-The Tier II incremental royalty is on a stepped scale starting at 10% to 22.5% to reflect oil prices from US\$65/bbl Brent to above US\$80/bbl Brent.
-During 2021, Terra Nova did not pay royalties due to suspension of production (2020 - 2%).
+The tier one royalty is equal to 30% of net revenue.
+The tier two incremental royalty is on a stepped scale ranging from 10% to 22.5% to reflect oil prices from US\$65/bbl Brent to above US\$80/bbl Brent.
+During 2022, Terra Nova did not pay royalties due to suspension of production (2021 - 0%).

-Hibernia production from the original oilfields and the AA Block has reached the net royalty stage, consisting of a two-tier profit-sensitive royalty and an additional net profits interest of 10% of net revenue.
+Hibernia production from the original oilfields and the AA Block has reached the net royalty stage, consisting of a twotier profit-sensitive royalty and an additional net profits interest of 10% of net revenue.
 Tier one is the greater of 5% of gross revenue or 30% of net revenue.
 Tier two is an additional 12.5% of net revenue; however, this has not yet been triggered.
 For the portion of the HSEU that is contained within the original Hibernia licence area, a tier three royalty ranges between 7.5% and 12.5% of net revenue, depending on the price of WTI.